 In 2018 Ana Relvão held a guest professorship at the Staatliche Akademie der Bildenden Künste Stuttgart.
 She has also taught as a guest lecturer at the universities of Leiria, Bolzano and Lisbon.
-In 2019 she was a juror for the iF Design Award.
+In 2019 and 2020 she was a juror for the iF Design Award.

 Gerhardt Kellermann (born 1983 in Vișeu de Sus, Romania) studied industrial design at the Staatliche Akademie der Bildenden Künste Stuttgart.
 From 2008 to 2011 he worked as an assistant to Nitzan Cohen and was subsequently a partner at Industrial Design Associates.
 In 2014 he founded the studio Relvãokellermann together with Ana Relvão.

 Gerhardt Kellermann received a scholarship from the Studienstiftung des Deutschen Volkes and was nominated for the Design Award of the City of Munich in 2014 and 2018.